emipa606/CommonAilments/README.md

 Social Supplements
 VGP Garden Medicine

-(And I will be happy to discuss with other mod authors how to add compatibility for the various ailments by associating their relevant drugs using &quot;xpath&quot; patching.
+(And I will be happy to discuss with other mod authors how to add compatibility for the various ailments by associating their relevant drugs using "xpath" patching.
 I regularly use Rimworld discord).

 Dubs hygiene - Increases synergy with illnesses and hygiene.